 Each session is made up of a lecture and team presentations, and features practical exercises and group feedback supplemented with content on topics applicable to accelerating commercialization success.
 Project teams work systematically through the iteration and refinements necessary to create a plan for market readiness, while being supported by a peer learning environment and a coaching network of functional and domain experts.
-At the end of the course, teams will pitch their technology to investors and the Columbia-Coulter judges for potential funding.
+At the end of the course, teams will pitch their technology to investors and the Columbia Biomedical Accelerator oversight committee for potential funding.

 To help further accelerate the path towards market success, project teams will be paired with seasoned industry executives and serial entrepreneurs who can provide advice, feedback and guidance on the issues teams will face as they seek to develop a path to market and commercialize their technologies.

 …partner with innovative and experienced technical teams in the development of a commercialization plan for their cutting-edge technologies.

 …play an active role in identifying the clinical need, stakeholder requirements, and business case in order to increase commercial potential.

 …gain exposure to the technical, economic, social and public policy issues involved in the commercialization of medical technologies.

 …receive mentorship and guidance from seasoned business advisors, guest lecturers and instructors.

 Note that since all of the projects in this class relate to theColumbia Biomedical Accelerator and arise primarily from Columbia intellectual property, any inventions that emerge from this class will be treated as Columbia IP per the CTV FAQ for Students.
 In the event that a student in this class ends up being a named inventor on any patents that may emerge, they will be treated as inventors under the Columbia patent policy.

 ACCELERATING BIOMEDICAL INNOVATION